Simbiat/HTTP20/doc/HTML.md

 ]
 ```

+Text for previous, next and last pages support `$number` value, that will be replaced by respective page number.

 `$prefix` is an optional prefix for the links used in `href` attribute.
 Generally you will be ok with an empty string (default) and respective relative links, but in some cases, you may want to change that, for example, if your pages are using links like `#1` or `?page=1`.
 You can use that setting to adjust accordingly.

 `$links` - if set to `false`, you will get just a string of the requested pagination, but if set to `true`, this will also generate values for `rel="first prefetch"`, `rel="prev prefetch"`, `rel="next prefetch"` and `rel="last prefetch"` required for `Links()` [function](Headers.md#links), and thus function will return an array like this: